-Description: Specifies the type of comparison the MAX makes when using the Dst Port # parameter.
+Description: This parameter specifies the type of comparison the MAX makes when using the Dst Port # parameter.

 • None specifies that the MAX does not compare the packet's destination port to the value specified by Dst Port #.

 None is the default.